Ismail-Opatola/my-website/src/pages/about.md

 ---
 title: 'About Us'
-header: 'Specialists in development and property management'
+header: Specialists in development and property management
 ---

 Today's increasingly savvy rental community means that leasing and managing your investment for the maximum price and terms no longger happens by luck.
 Archeiving an excellent result grequires specialsed planning- and professional presentation.